1375 Virginia Drive, Suite 102 Ft. Washington, PA 19034

 A. You can choose how you want to invest both your current account balance and future contributions by selecting from any of the investment options offered in the Plan.
 You may put all of your money into one account, or you can choose to have a stated percentage of your contributions placed into each of several investments funds, in multiples of 1%.

 You need to be sure to tell Prudential how you want your contributions invested.
-If you do not direct the investment of your account, all contributions will be invested in the Local 542 Core Balanced Fund, until you direct a change.
+If you do not direct the investment of your account, all contributions will be invested into your age corresponding Retirement Goal fund, until you direct a change.

 Q. Will I receive statements of my account?